Selena Gomez gets raunchy in "shocking" new movie

 Korine is described as an “enfant terrible” of American film making who is best known for writing controversial sex movie “Kids” and directing the experimental “Julien Donkey-Boy”.

-Some critics found Spring Breakers implausible and pretentious, while others described it as “wild” and “compelling” and a breath of fresh air at a film festival dominated by more serious, somber cinema.
+Some critics found Spring Breakers implausible and pretentious, while others described it as “wild” and “compelling” and a breath of fresh air at a film festival dominated by more serious, sombre cinema.

 Robbie Collin of the Daily Telegraph argued that Korine did not go far enough.